auth0/Auth0.swift/README.md

 Use a [Refresh Token](https://auth0.com/docs/security/tokens/refresh-tokens) to renew the user's credentials.
 It's recommended that you read and understand the Refresh Token process beforehand.

-> 💡 You need to request the `offline_access` [scope](https://auth0.com/docs/configure/apis/scopes) when logging in to get a Refresh Token from Auth0.

 ```swift
 Auth0
     .authentication()